society-for-the-blind/slate2-proposal/slate2_proposal.md

 4. Project aims
 ===============

-4.1 Main goal
+4.1 Main goal {#maingoal}
 -------------

-Develop a constituent relationship and service management system that is
+Develop a constituent relationship and service program management system that is

   * tailored to fit the needs of blindness organizations